Templarian/lwc-demo/README.md

 ### WDIO `__wdio__` (optional)

-Similar to tests we highly encourage integration testing.
-These will also appear to the right in the header if found.
+Similar to tests it is highly encouraged to provide integration testing.
+These will appear to the right in the header if found.

 ## Theme